drhammed/drhammed/README.md

 ## Experience

+### Prompt Engineer and Machine Learning Associate, Vector Institute
+ - **Duration**: Feb'25 - Present
+ - **Location**: Toronto, Canada (Remote)
+     -  Working with Vector Institute and Monark Inc. on AI-driven leadership optimization, advancing leadership development through cutting-edge Generative AI and prompt engineering techniques (Chain of Thought and ReAct).
+     -  Developed an advanced 1:1 meeting module featuring dynamic summarization logic that extracts actionable items and produces both concise and detailed summaries.
+     -  Worked on an insight generation framework by integrating a knowledge graph (Neo4j) with a vectorized database,leveraging Retrieval-Augmented Generation (RAG) techniques for personalized leadership insights.
+I also worked extensively on sentiment analysis, clarity scores, and trend analysis to develop personalized insight for users.
+     -  Developed a prompt-based scoring system to ensure alignment between AI and Human Subject Matter Expert assessments.
+     -  Generated synthetic data that simulates realistic leadership‑meeting transcripts and user‑query scenarios, producing large,privacy‑safe, richly annotated corpora used to evaluate Gemini‑ and Llama‑based LLMs, improving model accuracy and reducing reliance on scarce real‑world data.
+     -  Built and deployed a custom Large Language Model (LLM) for high-level meeting summarization, using Gemini and Llama to provide summaries, key takeaways and action items and synthesize information.
+     -  Conducted data-driven research on using different AI models, prompt techniques and reinforcement learning with human feedback (RLHF).
+     -  Developed several iterations of prompts to train LLM (Gemini) and compare the model ratings with human expert ratings.
+     -  Monitored the performance of LLM applications (LLMOps), using an open-source platform.
+     -  Kept track of different prompt versions using an open-source application.
+     -  Maintained well-documented codebases with Git/GitHub version control, supporting continuous integration and facilitating efficient project management.
+     -  Collaborated with product management, software engineering, and data science teams to drive product development and ensure timely delivery

-### Data Scientist (Machine Learning), Iter Innovandi
+### Prompt Engineer and Data Scientist (Machine Learning), Iter Innovandi
- - **Duration**: Jun '24 - Jan '25
+ - **Duration**: Oct '24 - Jan '25
  - **Location**: Montreal, Canada (Remote)
      - Developed an AI voice agent to revolutionize user interactions using Large Language Models (LLMs), Natural Language Processing (NLP), and Generative AI.
      - Conducted in-depth research on various LLMs to identify the most suitable models for the AI voice agent and implemented them to optimize performance for voice recognition and response generation.
-     - Developed and integrated advanced NLP techniques to enhance the AI voice agent's ability to understand and respond to spoken language accurately.
+     - Developed and integrated advanced NLP techniques to enhance the AI voice agent's ability to understand and respond to spoken languages accurately.
      - Designed, trained, and fine-tuned machine learning models to improve the accuracy and responsiveness of the AI voice agent, utilizing various machine learning algorithms and deep learning methods.
-     - Collected and processed voice data to ensure high-quality inputs for model training and validation and conducted exploratory data analysis to identify patterns and insights.
+     - Processed voice data to ensure high-quality inputs for model training and validation.
-     - Collaborated with cross-functional teams to integrate the AI voice agent with other systems and services, performed rigorous testing and validation to ensure effective operation in real-world scenarios.
+     - Collaborated with cross-functional teams to integrate the AI voice agent with other systems and services and performed rigorous testing and validation to ensure effective operation in real-world scenarios.
-     - Continuously monitoring the performance of the AI voice agent, implementing updates and optimizations as needed, and staying updated with the latest advancements in LLMs, NLP, and AI technologies to leverage cutting-edge solutions.
+     - Monitored the performance of the AI voice agent, implementing updates and optimizations as needed and staying updated with the latest advancements in LLMs, NLP, and AI technologies to leverage cutting-edge solutions.

-### Quantitative Data Scientist (Research Assistant), Concordia University
- - **Duration**: Sep '20 — Jan '25
- - **Location**: Montreal, QC, Canada
-     - Built and deployed a custom Large Language Model (LLM) software for research synthesis and high-level text summarization, using open-source LLM models (LLama) to streamline systematic literature reviews and synthesize information.
-     - Conducted data-driven research using extensive datasets on species distributions and climate change impacts, applying statistical tools using Python, R, and Bayesian inference for in-depth analysis.
-     - Developed machine learning models to forecast species distribution under climate change, leveraging regression techniques and random forests to model habitat suitability and migration patterns.
-     - Applied Bayesian Statistics to model species responses to environmental changes, focusing on how migration patterns influence specialization.
-     - Collaborated with cross-disciplinary teams (from Canada, USA, UK, and Africa) to integrate ecological forecasting models with real-world environmental data, improving conservation strategies through predictive analytics.

-### Data Scientist (Machine Learning), Dankore Software LLC
+### Prompt Engineer and Data Scientist (Machine Learning), Dankore Software LLC
  - **Duration**: May '24 — Oct '24
  - **Location**: Iowa, United States (Remote)
-     - Built a chatbot using Retrieval-Augmented Generation (RAG) and the Langchain framework to enhance user interaction and support.
+     - Built a chatbot using Retrieval-Augmented Generation (RAG) and the LangChain framework to enhance user interaction and support.
 This project integrates advanced NLP techniques to create a conversational AI capable of understanding and responding to complex queries, improving customer service and engagement.
-     - Worked on data collection, cleaning, and processing to ensure high-quality data for analysis.
+     - Worked on data collection, cleaning, and preprocessing to ensure high-quality data for analysis.
+     - Conducted data analysis projects to identify key trends and insights, aiding in strategic planning.
      - Assisted in software engineering tasks, contributing to the overall development process.

 ### Full-Stack Data & LLM Solution Developer, Brave Career
- - **Duration**: Apr '24 — Present
+ - **Duration**: Apr '24 — May'24
  - **Location**: Toronto, Canada (Remote)
      - Developed AI-driven chatbots to revolutionize patient education using Generative AI and Retrieval-Augmented Generation (RAG) techniques.
      - Leveraged Large Language Models (LLM) and LangChain to create intelligent, responsive conversational agents.